 We generally recommend taking x-rays when children are around the age of three and four.
 X-rays not only help us see if any cavities are starting in between the teeth but also to help us make sure your child’s teeth and jaws are healthy and properly aligned.
 Each child is unique and a comprehensive oral exam will help determine exactly which x-rays are needed for your child.

 If you’re looking for a pediatric dentist that’s gentle, fun, compassionate, and great with kids, you’ve come to the right place.
-If you have any questions about oral hygiene, or would like to schedule an appointment with your Bolivia pediatric dentists – Dr. Cecilia Liu, Dr. Nichole Ramsbottom, and Dr. Jennifer Sielski at Coastal Pediatric Dentistry® – give us a call today at (910) 444-2368.
+If you have any questions about oral hygiene, or would like to schedule an appointment with your Bolivia pediatric dentists – Dr. Cecilia Liu, Dr. Jennifer Sielski, Dr. Caitlin Ferguson and Dr. Angie Baechtold at Coastal Pediatric Dentistry® – give us a call today at (910) 444-2368.